gk-crop/simplaceUtil/README.md

 # simplaceUtil

-Some utility functions to work with the Simplace framework
+Some utility functions to work with the Simplace framework.

-**Notice:** This is only a alpha version.
+**Notice:** This is only an alpha version.

 ## Running the shiny app